Cigna Establishes Customer Referral Program with Achilles International

 PHILADELPHIA, May 01, 2012 - Cigna (NYSE:CI) and Achilles International are joining together in a unique collaboration to give Cigna's selected long-term disability customers access to Achilles programs, including individual coaching, personal training, a community of support and an opportunity to participate in activities with other Achilles athletes.

 With the help of Cigna employees Mark Marsters of Philadelphia and Scott Larsen of Plano, Texas as guides, Achilles International athlete Bruce Stoddard of Denver, Colo. crosses the finish line at the Walt Disney World(R) Half Marathon in January.
 Stoddard, 52 years old, lost his vision in a car accident in 2008.
-Please visit //facebook.com/cigna and click on the Achilles tab to help support Achilles International and show you "believe" in the human spirit.
+Please visit http://facebook.com/cigna and click on the Achilles tab to help support Achilles International and show you "believe" in the human spirit.
 (Photo: Cigna Corporation)

 "Achilles International and Cigna have a shared mission of helping people with disabilities return to health and productivity," said Megan Wynne Lombardo, director of development for Achilles International.
 "We've seen that exercise and achievement have truly transformational powers.
 Working together with Cigna, we can help unleash the potential possessed by people of all abilities."